 - I was intrigued by the fact that you know about the locations of the rootstocks and if possible, I would have serious interest in using their experience, both in the field of herbs and in terms of the "curse" (if I did not do the ginseng).
 If you would like me to recommend someone who is funded at TČM in the vicinity of Bratislava.

 - Finally, my last question is a little bit of another jar, I consume fruit-vegetable juices I do on a juicer that has stainless blades.
-Maybe you know where I'm heading - is it possible that contact with juices and pulp of metallic fruits causes their degradation?
+Maybe you know where I'm heading - is it possible that contact with juice and pulp of metallic fruits causes their degradation?
 Or is it just another vicious information?
 If it makes sense, it is specifically carrots, cabbage, celery, beetroot and white grape juice.

 I like to receive letters from attentive readers like you who understand what I'm saying.
 On the other hand, I am very sorry to admit that I have no way to help.
 You, if I understand correctly, suffer from living in the society we all know well.
-You should "go to self-defense against our civilization by private cynicism," as he reveals to himself in his commentary on the self-obstruction of Zdeněk Adamce ) ThDr.
+You should "go to self-defense against our civilization by private cynicism," as he reveals to himself in his commentary on the self-immolation of Zdeněk Adamce ) ThDr.
 Zedeněk Kratochvíl, Dr. , to which I leave this word in this matter.

 To depression itself and other questions: